ssonkiya/ssonkiya.github.io/_posts/2017-12-18-Networking-in-Data-Scence.md

 ### Offer value

-True networking is about building a relationship, not about getting something immediately.
+True networking is about building a relationship, not a one-sided demand where you just want to get something immediately.
+And the best way to build mutually fulfilling relationships is to have something of value to offer in return.

 Don't ask for a referral in your first message to a person.
 If they can do it and you have a good conversation where you mention you're looking, they'll probably offer.

 *  "It shouldn’t be about promoting yourself, but about promoting your ideas." - my take, it can also be about helping other people.
 For example, writing my first data science talk.